TrumanStateACM/acm/index.markdown

 Executive meetings are on every Tuesday at 7:30PM in VH 1424.

-# Truman Hackathon 2018!
+# Meeting 4/23!

-We're excited announce that ACM will be hosting the third annual Truman State Hackathon on April 6<sup>th</sup>-8<sup>th</sup>
+Dr. Bindner will talk about Bitcoin during the meeting on Monday, 23<sup>rd</sup> of April.